KanchanRathore/Greedy-Genetic-QKP/README.md

 # Greedy-Genetic-QKP
-Implementation of Greedy heuristic and Evolutionary Algorithms for Quadratic Knapsack Problem.
+Implementation of Greedy Heuristic and Evolutionary Algorithms for Quadratic Knapsack Problem.